Lam Akol: SPLA

 Akol joined the SPLA in 1986 after having been a clandestine member since October 1983.
 In 1991 he joined Riek Machar and Gordon Kong to break from the SPLA and form the SPLA-Nasir.
 On 5 April 1993, after they were joined by William Nyuon Bany and they joined forces with another faction under Kerubino Kwanyin Bol, the name of their faction was changed to SPLA-United.

 Akol was dismissed by Machar in February 1994 and became chairman of one faction of SPLM/A-United following unity with senior SPLA commanders who were under detention by orders of John Garang.
 He subsequently signed the Fashoda Peace Agreement with the government in 1997 and was appointed in March 1998 Sudan's Minister of Transportation, a post he held for four years.
 In 2002 Akol resigned from the ruling National Congress (NCP), and became a key member of the newly-formed opposition Justice Party.
 He, with most of his forces, rejoined the SPLA in October 2003.

 In 2005 Akol wrote a piece detailing his role as a negotiator on behalf of Garang in the initiation of Operation Lifeline Sudan.

 In October 2007, the SPLM withdrew from the Khartoum government; it demanded, among other things, that Akol be removed from his position as Minister of Foreign Affairs, as he was accused of being too close to the regime.
 The Chairman of SPLM nominated him as Minister of Cabinet Affairs which was confirmed on 17 October by President Omar al-Bashir, and appointed Deng Alor, a leading SPLM member (member of the SPLM political bureau) who had previously been the Minister of Cabinet Affairs, to replace Akol as Foreign Minister.

+NDM and SSOA Coalition

 In May 7, 2025, Dr. Lam Akol Ajawin was appointed as the minister of Transport from the South Sudan Opposition Alliance (SSOA) coalition.